 Take one task you plan to use AI for today.
 Before typing your prompt, spend 60 seconds adding context (who's this for?), specifics (what exactly do you want?), and constraints (length, tone, format).
 Compare the result to what you'd normally get.
 The difference will be obvious — and permanent once you internalize the habit.

-For a deeper dive into prompt techniques, check our article on 10 real prompts we rewrote with before-and-after results.
+For a deeper dive into prompt techniques, check our article on 10 real prompts we rewrote with before-and-after results and the ICC framework for Instructions, Context, and Constraints.

 Disclosure: Some links in this article are affiliate links.
 We only recommend tools we've personally tested and use regularly.
 See our full disclosure policy.